errata-ai/SubVale/README.md

 Bring your style guide to life with detailed pop-ups or status bar messages.

-### Style Management
+### Style & Rule Management

 ![Demo GIF][demo-gif]

-Easily access styles defined in your Vale config file on a per-view basis.
+Easily access styles defined in your Vale configuration file on a per-view basis.

 ## Installation (Pending Package Control approval)